hsallaku/MC-Chat/README.md

 # MC-Chat

-MC-Chat is a modern, cross-platform messaging application designed to facilitate seamless communication.
-Built with React Native and leveraging Firebase for real-time data synchronization and authentication, MC-Chat offers a rich set of features tailored for an engaging user experience across iOS, Android, and web platforms.
+MC-Chat is a messaging platform designed for Manhattan College, facilitating secure and versatile communication channels for students and faculty members.
+Built with React Native and leveraging Firebase for real-time data synchronization and authentication, MC-Chat offers a multitude of features, bringing a full package chatting application for all users across iOS, Android, and web platforms.

-## Features
+## Key Features

-- **Cross-Platform Support:** Enjoy a consistent user experience across all your devices.
-- **Real-Time Messaging:** Send and receive messages instantly with real-time updates.
+### Secure Registration and Authentication
+- **Official Email Registration:** Sign up exclusively with Manhattan College email addresses.
+- **Streamlined Login Process:** Access the system with your registered email and password.
+- **Password Recovery:** Utilize the 'Forgot My Password' feature for secure password resets.

+### Comprehensive Profile Management
+- **Customizable Profiles:** Add personal details such as Major, Graduation Year, Department, and Title.
+- **Communication Preferences:** Opt-in or out of voice messaging and live video/voice chats.
+- **Profanity Filter:** Enable or disable the profanity filter for personalized communication standards.

+### Versatile Messaging Capabilities
+- **Private and Group Messaging:** Exchange text and voice messages or engage in private voice and video chats.
+- **Administrative Controls:** Create chat rooms with robust permissions and appoint moderators or co-administrators.
-- **Multimedia Support:** Share images, videos, and other media with ease.
+- **Media Sharing:** Share files, images, voice messages, and emojis across formats.

-- **Customizable Themes:** Choose between light and dark themes for personalized comfort.
-- **Language Support:** Available in multiple languages, making it accessible to a wider audience.
-- **Privacy and Security:** Advanced security features to keep your conversations private.
+### User Directory and Social Features
+- **Accessible User Directory:** Browse a list of verified users, with options to block or friend for personalized interaction.
+- **Friend Requests:** Manage incoming friend requests, fostering a connected community.

+### Advanced Content Moderation
+- **User Blocking and Reporting:** Block users and report inappropriate content to maintain a safe environment.
+- **Automatic Content Review:** Content flagged by multiple users is obscured pending administrative review.

+### AI-Assisted Messaging
+- **Smart Reply Suggestions:** Utilize AI-generated responses for efficient communication.

+### Real-Time Notifications
+- **Stay Updated:** Receive instant notifications for messages, friend requests, and other alerts.

 ## Getting Started